hariharan138/Appointment-Management/README.md

 ## Usage

 1. **For Doctors:**
-   - View and manage your appointment schedule.
+   - View and manage your appointment schedule through the dashboard.
-   - Confirm rescheduling requests.
+   - Confirm or decline rescheduling requests with a single click.

 2. **For Patients:**
-   - Receive email notifications for rescheduling.
+   - Receive real-time email notifications for missed appointments and rescheduling options.
-   - Confirm new slots via the provided link.
+   - Select new appointment slots directly from the notification link.

 ---